 If there is a challenge to a trust or will, it will be heard in a probate court.
 Probate courts are “courts of equity.”
 What’s that?
 As Wikipedia puts it, “A court of equity is a court that is authorized to apply principles of equity, as opposed to those of law, to cases brought before it.”

-The distinction between a court of law or criminal court and a court of equity is an ancient one going back to medieval times.
-Courts of law are the king’s court and courts of equity are, or at least were, the church’s courts.
-The king’s court oversaw the laws of man and the church court the laws of God.
+The distinction between a court of law or criminal court and a court of equity is ancient and goes back to medieval times.
+Courts of law are the king’s court, and courts of equity are, or at least were, the church’s courts.
+The king’s court oversaw the laws of man, and the church court the laws of God.
 One deals with the body, and the other with your soul, or so the thinking went.

 This distinction may sound old-fashioned, but it has evolved over the years and centuries into the system we have now.
 Courts of law deal with criminal matters, while courts of equity can set the law aside in favor of what judges, at their sole discretion, determine to be fair.